Skip to main content

 Most BNPL plans are easy to access

 When shopping online or from your smartphone, your access to a BNPL plan may be simpler than ever.
-At checkout, this is where a BNPL company could appear in a short list of the merchant's payment options.
+At checkout, BNPL companies may appear in a short list of the merchant’s payment options if available.
 Once you choose a plan, the information you enter and prompts you follow to complete enrollment are usually brief.

-Credit cards with BNPL features like My Chase Plan can also be easy to use but won't appear at the time you make a purchase.
-You can start a plan from an eligible purchase in your credit card activity, or through the My Chase Plan dashboard on chase.com.
-You can also use the dashboard to check the status of your plans.
+Credit cards with BNPL features like Pay Over Time can also be easy to use but won't appear at the time you make a purchase.
+You can start a plan from an eligible purchase in your credit card activity, or through the Pay Over Time dashboard on chase.com.
+You may also use the dashboard to check the status of your plans.

 BNPL plans do not usually charge interest